Smolensk air disaster: Approach

 The terrain awareness and warning system (TAWS) fired its first audible warning "terrain ahead!" at 10:40:06.
-This was because the Smolensk airport, as a former military airfield not open to international flights, was not in the system's database and therefore the system did not recognize that the aeroplane was approaching an airport.
+This was because the Smolensk airport, as a former military airfield not open to international flights, was not in the system's database and therefore the system did not recognise that the aeroplane was approaching an airport.
 Six seconds later, someone (most likely the captain or navigator) pressed a button on the captain's FMS panel commanding standard barometric pressure be set on the captain's main electronic altimeter.
 This had the effect of increasing the altimeter's reading by 170 m; as the TAWS takes readings from this altimeter, this had the additional effect of silencing the warning.
 The captain's secondary (mechanical) and the copilot's main electronic pressure altimeters continued to read correctly.
-As the descent continued, the crew realized they had started descent too late.
+As the descent continued, the crew realised they had started descent too late.
 To compensate for this, they increased their vertical speed to 8 m/s, twice the prescribed rate for a normal approach.
 The aircraft did not have enough drag to maintain speed with this rate of descent, so even though the auto-throttles commanded idle power from the engines, the speed of the aircraft increased to approximately 35 km/h higher than specified.

 Approaching 300 m, the navigator began calling out the radar altimeter's reading.
 This is not standard practice for a non-precision approach, as the radar altimeter does not take into account the contour of the terrain around the airport.
 Standard practice would entail calling out the readings on the pressure altimeter, which is set according to atmospheric pressure and references the elevation of the airport.
 The terrain on approach to Smolensk airport is uneven and locally much lower than the runway level.